nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `/view [count] [filter_options]`

 - `count`: Number of expenses to be listed.
-    - Must be a positive integer.
+    - Only digits characters are allowed.
     - If not specified, or if count is greater than number of existing expenses, all expenses will be listed.

 ### Filter options